Before We Begin, Why is Sleep so Important?

 Avoid Using Electronic Devices Before You Go to Sleep

-Having devices such as your phone or a TV in the bedroom creates a highly stimulating, media-rich environment.
-The blue light from devices also affects our sleep.
-Our eyes are very sensitive to blue light.
-LED, which is rich in blue light, is what our phone screens emit.
-When we expose our eyes to LED light at night, it can disrupt our body’s melatonin secretion and subsequently, our overall sleep as well.
-It can cause you to go to sleep later than you should, resulting in less and poorer quality sleep.
-It is recommended that you turn off your electronic devices before bed and, if possible, try to leave them outside your bedroom.
+Having devices such as our phone or a TV in the bedroom creates a highly stimulating, media-rich environment.
+They project a blue light which affects our sleep.
+Our eyes are very sensitive to this blue light, and night-time exposure to it can disrupt our body’s melatonin secretion and subsequently, our overall sleep as well.
+For this reason, you might go to sleep later than usual, which would result in shorter and poorer quality sleep.
+It is recommended that we turn off our electronic devices before bed and, if possible, try to leave them outside our bedroom.

 Embrace the Power of Aromatherapy

-Aromatherapy can be a great help towards you achieving better quality sleep; and, even better, it’s inexpensive.
-Applying a few drops on your skin for the body to absorb or inhaling it can help improve mental and physical health by helping you relax, reducing stress and anxiety, and promoting better sleep.
-Lavender, cypress, and chamomile essential oils have been proven to be some of the best options for this.
+Aromatherapy can be a great help towards achieving better quality sleep; and, even better, it’s pretty inexpensive.
+Applying a few drops on your skin for the body to absorb or inhale can help improve mental and physical health by helping you relax, reducing stress and anxiety, and promoting better sleep.
+Lavender, cypress, and chamomile essential oils have been proven to be some of the best options to consider trying.

 Mindfulness meditation has numerous health benefits, particularly for those suffering from sleep disturbances.
-Mindfulness meditation focuses on training your mind to pay attention to the present moment.
+Mindfulness meditation focuses on training your mind to pay attention to the present moment by focusing on your breath.
 It can help decrease negative thoughts and emotional reactivity, and promotes objective evaluations of your daily experiences, all of which can help you become more relaxed, facilitating more peaceful sleep.

 Once you have a better understanding of your sleep and how you can establish a better bedtime routine, there are a few different kinds of apps and equipment out there that can help you in keeping up with your routine:

 - White noise machine.